1.0 Policy Purpose

 Educational efforts are essential to the establishment of a campus environment that is free of Discrimination and Harassment.
 There are at least four goals to be achieved through education:

-Educational and Training Modules for faculty, staff, students and other Covered Persons will be available through the Office of Institutional Equity and Diversity, University Human Resources, and the Division of Campus Life.
+Educational and Training Modules for faculty, staff, students and other Covered Persons will be available through the Office of Diversity and Inclusion, University Human Resources, and the Division of Campus Life.

 4.0 Definitions